 In connection with the increased production of institutional waste in ÚJV Řež, a. s., a variant study was completed in 2016 to evaluate potential refurbishments of the facility to enable disposal of radioactive waste also in other parts of the underground facility Richard II.
 The variant study has provided inputs for safety analyses to evaluate the refurbishment from the viewpoint of requirements of the Act No. 18/1997 Coll., as amended, and the Decree No. 307/2002 Coll., on radiation protection, as amended.
 Based on the study a decision has been made about the refurbishment that will take place in two stages.
-The first stage will start in 2017.
-The second stage, which will also include modernization of workplaces for receiving of radioactive waste, will be performed after completion of the first stage, probably in 2018-2020.
+The first stage will start in 2018 and will include the modification of existing spaces to the new RAW disposal chambers.
+The second stage will be performed after completion of the first stage, probably in 2020-2022 and will cover building of modern RAW reception facility including the laboratory for control of WAC declared by producers.
+Within this stage the reconstruction of access road to disposal facility site and reconstruction and sealing of old ventilation shafts will be also performed.
+The operator of the disposal facility - SÚRAO is responsible for preparing of the licensing documentation for reconstruction (milestone No. 5 of the Policy).